Snepsts/snepsts_config/installing_arch.md

 For example: `+2G` will make the partition 2 gigabytes in size.

+If you need to change from the basic type `Linux filesystem` type t and enter the code for the filesystem.

 Make each partition:

 * EFI patition, roughly 512 MB - 1 GB.
 It will be `EFI System`.
 This should be the first partition & bootable.